jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 Startup offers are trickier to evaluate because of the _risk factor_ involved. __If you're applying for a startup, and your offer includes equity I suggest you read [this guide][ThisGuide].__

-Finally here's a list of thing you should take into account (other than compensation) when evaluating an offer:
+Finally here's a list of things you should take into account (other than compensation) when evaluating an offer:

 * Who are you going to be working with?
 * Do you find the problems challenging and exciting?
-* What kinds of things you'll learn at this role?
+* What kind of things you'll learn at this role?
 * What's the company's culture?
 * How is the company doing and what's its growth projection?
 * How this role will look on your resume?
 * How are the offices?
-And how much is the commute?
+And how long is the commute?
-* What kinds of benefits and perks does the company offer?
+* What kind of benefits and perks does the company offer?

 ---